ddoberne/Metis_Project_3/written_description.md

 This project is directed at [mcd00dle](https://www.twitch.tv/mcd00dle), a Twitch streamer with a modest following who is trying to decide if she wants to pursue playing music on Twitch as a career or become a music teacher.
 This project will be able to provide statistic-backed insights to help inform whether she could feasibly pursue a career in social media, and if so, what her best chance is for success.
 This is a large upgrade over the anecdotal evidence and survivor bias that is pervasive in the field.
 ## Design

+Answer the following questions:
+* What are the indicators of success on Twitch given other social media platforms?
+* Do certain other platforms help favor growth over income or vice versa?
+Eg. does TikTok bring in a lot of followers who don't pay for a subscription?
+* How does account creation date affect channel growth?
+Eg. was Facebook successful in the early '10s but less successful later?

+Most importantly, the process will be iterative to keep up with the fast-changing landscape of social media.

 ## Data
 Viewership data of the top 1600 music streamers from the past 3 months was taken from [sullygnome](https://sullygnome.com/).
 That data was cross-referenced with subscription data from [twitchstats](https://twitchstats.net/) to provide income and date of account creation.